BlueNalgene/LaTeX_Guided_Course/_episodes/01-textdoc.md

 provided by users that are present in a default build such as `memoir` and `beamer`, as they are used so often by all types of users, the maintainers felt they were worth including.

-Think of a style as a document template (although they are much more complex than that).
+You can think of a style as a document template (although they are much more complex than that).
 All of the information about where and how your text should go in the document is stored there.
 The advantage of this type of program is how easy it makes to switch from one style to another.
 We can switch the simple title example from the section above from the `article` format to the